bisqwit/that_editor/README.md

 ### Linux

 As of 2018-10-28, the editor can also be compiled on Linux.
+(64-bit is fine.)
 Go to the `32bit` subdirectory and run `make e`.
-You will need SDL2 development library installed.
+You will need SDL2 library installed with development headers.

 Note the usual disclaimers.
 This editor is not meant to be used by humans.

+Caveats:
-Also, this version is hardcoded for Finnish keyboard layout.
-(Sorry!)
+* This version is hardcoded for Finnish keyboard layout.
+* It also uses 8-bit CP437 font.
+There is no unicode support.
+* Rendering consumes a ton of CPU power right now.
+Some optimizations could be done mayhaps.
+* SDL2 is quite glitchy with how it reports keydown events for ctrl keys.
+Sometimes it reports a keydown for the plain key, immediately followed by a keydown for the key with ctrl modifier.
+Sometimes vice versa.
+This manifests as irritating glitches in this editor when you press ctrl-key combinations.
+I have tried my best to work around, but it is still glitchy.
+None of that happens in the DOS version.

+Sorry!

 ## Features